skip to main content

 about mystery

-There’s another element of mystery that makes it so effective: anticipation.
+There’s another element of mystery features that makes them so engaging: anticipation.

-Studies* have proved that our brain responds positively to anticipation in many aspects of life, from music to food.
+Research has shown that the human brain responds positively to anticipation in many aspects of life, from music to food.
 In space planning, mystery is exactly a way to create anticipation, to tease without revealing, to stimulate curiosity.
-Therefore, an interior that includes elements of mystery will become more captivating and engage the mind on a deeper level.

 A curved corridor.